 With all assembled the young man started:

 “I have promised that today I will demonstrate the creation of wealth more than ten times faster than that created by this banker . . .” and he passed his hand casually in the direction of the new banker.
-It was an offhand motion that embarrassed the new banker in front of his older colleagues.
+It was an offhand motion that embarrassed the new banker in front of his friends.
 The Judge stiffened a little and one of the ten men coughed, nervously.

 Continuing, he said, “Our agreement is . . .” and then he read the entire written agreement.